Bound State Perturbations in the Interior of Black Holes: Summary and Discussions

 We have studied the spectrum of the ingoing bound states (with $\omega_I>0)$ for the scalar, vector and axial tensor perturbations.
 As the solutions for the corresponding RW equation can not be expressed in terms of standard elementary functions, we have employed analytical approximations to calculate the spectrum.
 This includes the WKB method and the matching condition method.
 The WKB method is more reliable for the lowest states (say $n=0, 1$) which have the highest values of $\omega_I$.
 On the other hand, the matching condition method is reliable for the most excited state (corresponding to lower value of $\omega_I$) and for large values of $\ell$.
 The fact that these two analytic methods cover the two opposite sides of spectrum is helpful for theoretical estimation of $\omega_I$.

 It is verified that the bound state solutions exist for all three types of perturbations (scalar, vector and axial perturbations).
 We have shown that for a given value of $ \ell$, there are total $\ell-s$ bound states.
 Correspondingly, for axial perturbations there are $\ell-2$ bound states while for scalar perturbations this is equal to $\ell$.
+The number of nodes in the profile of the bound states is equal to the energy level $n$.
+For example, the ground state with $n=0$ has no node, while the first excited state with $n=1$ has one node and so on.
 We have shown both numerically and analytically that there is a universal lower bound for the spectrum of bound state $2 G M \omega_I > 1$.
 This lower bound is only asymptotically saturated in the eikonal limit $\ell \gg 1$.
 On the other hand, for a given value of $\ell$, there is an upper bound for the spectrum of bound state which for axial perturbations and for $\ell \gg 1$ is approximately given by $2 G M \omega_I^{\mathrm{max} } \lesssim 0.042\, \ell^4$.
 Furthermore, we have shown analytically and confirmed numerically that the spectrum of the ground state as well as the nearby low-level states scale like $(\ell+ \frac{1}{2})^4$.
 Finally, as observed in \cite{Steinhauer:2025bbs}, these bound states have the curious property that they can have a non-zero profile on the regions near the future event horizon.

 There are a number of directions in which the current study can be extended.
 An interesting question is to study the bound states associated to the polar perturbations.
 In this case one has to look at the Zerilli equation which is more complicated than the RW equation.
 As the transformation relating the polar and axial perturbations is singular at $r=0$, the isospectrality condition may not hold \cite{Steinhauer:2025bbs}.
 Therefore, it is an open question whether or not our conclusions about the spectrum of axial perturbations summarized above are valid for polar perturbations as well.
 Another question of interest is the quantum aspects of the bound state perturbations.
 The analysis performed here were purely at the classical level.
 However, it is an interesting question to impose the quantization conditions for the perturbations in the interior of BH and examine if there are relations between the bound state perturbations and other known quantum effects such as the Hawking radiation.